isemenkov/pascalutils/README.md

-#### TVariant2
+#### TVariant

-[TVariant2](https://github.com/isemenkov/pascalutils/blob/master/source/utils.variant.pas) is class template which represents a type-safe union.
-An instance of TVariant2 at any given time either holds a value of one of its alternative types.
+[TVariant](https://github.com/isemenkov/pascalutils/blob/master/source/utils.variant.pas) is class template which represents a type-safe union.
+An instance of TVariant at any given time either holds a value of one of its alternative types.

 ```pascal